oegea/adp/README.md

 In response to this request, the UPDATE AUTHORITY MUST provide a JSON with the following data:

  1. ADP version used by the UPDATE AUTHORITY.
-This MUST be contained inside a string parameter named "protocolVersion".
+This MUST be contained inside a string parameter named `protocolVersion"`
  2. List of latest versions.
-This MUST be contained inside an array parameter named "latestVersions".
+This MUST be contained inside an array parameter named `latestVersions`.

-Each item contained on the "latestVersions" parameter MUST be an object.

-Each item contained on the "latestVersions" parameter MUST have this data structure:
+Each item contained on the `latestVersions` parameter MUST be an object and  MUST be conformed by this data structure:

  1. Name or identifier of the version.
 This MUST be contained inside a string parameter named "applicationVersion".
  2. If the version is considered stable or not.
 This MUST be contained inside a boolean parameter named "isStable".